SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 - Shape: dimension lengths in a tensor
   - 2D matrix shape returns: [rows, columns]
-  - 3D tensor shape returns [depth, rows, columns]
+  - 3D tensor shape returns [depth, rows, columns] Tensors have both an inferred (static) shape and a true (dynamic) shape.

 - Data type:
   - tf.float32  # This is the most common data type when using tensorflow.